awsdocs/aws-cloud-map-developer-guide/doc_source/setting-up-cloud-map.md

 1. On the dashboard, choose **Customize** and enter an alias such as your company name\.

-1. Sign out of the AWS console\.
+1. Sign out of the AWS Management Console\.

 1. Sign in by using the following URL: